2002 FIFA World Cup: Ticket sales problem

 The original domestic ticket allocation had fully sold out and the organising committee completed sales of tickets returned from the international allocation by the end of April.
 However, there were a significant number of empty seats at the opening matches.
 It was gradually revealed that the World Cup Ticketing Bureau (WCTB) still had unsold tickets in its possession.
 After FIFA agreed to sell this inventory, JAWOC undertook sales over telephone and WCTB handled the internet sales.
 For the second round Japan vs. Turkey match in Miyagi in particular, although it was reported by both parties that all tickets had been sold, some 700 seats remained empty.

 Symbols

 Mascot

-The official mascot of this World Cup was "Ato, Kaz, and Nik" (The Spheriks), orange, purple, and blue (respectively) futuristic, computer-generated creatures.
-Collectively, members of a team of "Atmosball" (a fictional football-like sport), Ato is the coach while Kaz and Nik are players.
+The official mascots of the 2002 World Cup were Ato, Kaz and Nik (the Spheriks), orange, purple and blue (respectively) futuristic CGI creatures.
+Playing their own version of soccer called Atmoball, Ato is the coach while Kaz and Nik are players.
 The three individual names were selected from shortlists by users on the Internet and at McDonald's outlets in the host countries.

 Match ball

-The official match ball was "Fevernova", manufactured by Adidas.
+The official match ball was the Fevernova, manufactured by Adidas.